Kefkius/steemvote/README.md

 These voting rules are optional, and specify how to vote.

+The value `blacklist_categories` can be specified with a list of categories.
+Comments in those categories will never be voted for.

 The following values can be specified as seconds or as human-readable strings (e.g. `"max_post_age": "2 days"`):

 - `max_post_age`: The maximum age a post can be for it to be voted on (Default: `2 days`).